Climate Change

 7Queensland Government, Climate Change in South East Queensland

 • As the changes to our climate unfold over the coming decades, the risks faced by private and public property, infrastructure, natural systems, human health, agriculture, and the economy are also expected to change.
 Council operations may also be exposed to transition risks (e.g. carbon pricing), which may exert pressures upon Council budgets.
 Therefore, it is critical that Council adopts a long-term and proactive approach regarding these risks to help improve and build the adaptive capacity of Noosa Shire.
-Council also believes that it has a moral obligation to “do its part” in reducing global emissions.
+Council also acknowledges that it has a moral obligation to “do its part” in reducing global emissions.

-It is clear that the responsibility for responding to the causes and impacts associated with climate change is shared by many stakeholders and thus requires a collaborative approach.
+The responsibility for responding to the causes and impacts associated with climate change is shared by many stakeholders and thus requires a collaborative approach.
 Proactive planning for climate-related risks includes ensuring appropriate development requirements, adequate infrastructure planning, effective disaster management, strong asset management and appropriate governance systems.
 Council’s response involves not only adaptive and pragmatic planning, but also localised emissions reductions.

-In the face of a changing climate, Council will:
+In the face of a changing climate, council will:

 • Maintain a precautionary approach1 to climate change adaptation and emissions reduction, developing and implementing short and long term actions that seek to achieve resilience and net zero emissions while also delivering other social, economic and environmental benefits.